5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 # Orchestrator

 Full CRUD operations on services statuses.
 It stores the status of all the services deployed by the OSM.
+Service definition: knf/vnf --> container with an image and some functions.

 ### GET/POST/DELETE/PATCH /instance/{instance info}